Supraboy981322/Supraboy981322/README.md

 - Programming as a hobby since middle-school
 - NRF Business Of Retail Certified Specialist
-- Bash is more powerful than people think
 - Started computer science in 9th grade
 - Scrolls GitHub instead of social media
 - Proudly uses zero Apple products